mihai-negru/c-language-data-structures/Documentation/DOUBLE_LINKED_LIST.md

 Two important functions provided in **scl_dlist.h** are:

 * Filter function - creates a new list and selects some elements based of filter rule
-* Map function - modifies in-place the current list by mapping evry element into a new element of the same type
+* Map function / Action function - modifies in-place the current list by mapping every element into a new element of the same type

 > **NOTE:** Filter function must return 1 for true and 0 for false.
 When true, element is added in the new list.